ironbar/arc25/docs/modeling/Iteration_20_data_augmentation_with_BARC.md

 - [x] Have a look at some of the solutions to verify they are legit implementations
 - [ ] Document some of the predictions
 - [ ] Check that I'm using the correct number of training samples.
 Maybe I should decouple from the Task object.
 Maybe I'm not giving all the training samples and making the problem harder.
+  Indeed that is the case, I'm using just the training samples.
+So I have to fix that bug and repeat the experimentation.
 - [x] Distribution of prediction length